MichelNivard/MCMSEM/README.md

 The constrained and unrestricted results together show that the data do not support a specification-invariant conclusion about confounder shape.

-##### How to interpret agreement and disagreement
+## How to interpret agreement and disagreement

-The three comparisons should be read as triangulation rather than as competing software implementations of one regression:
+These comparisons should be read as triangulation rather than as competing software implementations of one regression:

-1. The CLPM and plain dynamic MCMSEM both describe observed-score dynamics.
-   The former identifies paths from repeated transitions; the latter identifies them from a stationary marginal distribution and higher cumulants.
+1. The CLPM identifies observed-score paths from repeated transitions.
+Dynamic MCMSEM reconstructs a stationary transition from one marginal distribution and higher cumulants.
 2. The RI-CLPM and residual-adjusted MCMSEM both attempt a within-versus-between decomposition.
 The RI-CLPM observes stable components across waves; MCMSEM infers a residual distribution under stronger assumptions.
 3. A residual family can improve the scientific match while weakening identification.
 Compare Jacobian rank, information condition, nominal df, spectral radius, multistart behavior, and robust SEs—not only training loss.
-4. The controlled simulation demonstrates that CLPM and MCMSEM can converge to the same transition matrix.
+4. The controlled simulations demonstrate that CLPM and plain MCMSEM can agree without a stable component, and that RI-CLPM and Gaussian-residual MCMSEM can agree when a Gaussian stable component is present.
 Real-data estimates do not have to converge: disagreement can reflect different estimands, nonstationarity, weak distributional identification, or model misspecification rather than a scaling error.